jeanlego/OS2_CS_UNB/README.md

 USING
 ==

+I've provided you with the base image Ken provided us with.

 you can connect to your web IDE via http://localhost:8080

 you can connect to your X11 xfce desktop via http://localhost:6901